Nevada Humane Society Duck Race & Festival

 Do adopters need to be present at the Duck Race & Festival to win?

 No. If not at the event when winners are announced, adopters will be contacted by phone the day after the event.
-They will have until September 30, 2016 to claim their prize at Nevada Humane Society.
+They will have until September 30, 2018 to claim their prize through Nevada Humane Society.

 Do adopters need to bring adoption certificates to the Duck Race?